 You can also use your flash case-by-case and create an extremely high dynamic range (HDR) picture by pointing your camera somewhere else, creating a high contrast scene.
 Sometimes that can be very powerful as well.

 Basically, it’s not only about the light’s intensity, but also about the quality of light.

 How To Master The Bokeh Effect In Film

-Lights are a very important aspect of filmmaking, one that should not be overlooked since it
+Lights are a very important aspect of filmmaking, one that should not be overlooked.

 Using Practical Lights For Motivating Light In Film

 A year and a half ago, we published Using Practical Light For Motivated Light In Film by Dan Sasaki And Michael Ayers, who teach you everything you need to know about one of the most commonly used light sources in film today – the Kino Flo.

 Do you have a movie set that gets dark easily?
 Or do you have actors who are uncomfortable working in the dark?

 Do you need to get rid of the